 features a built-in 500GB Hard Disc Drive (HDD) which allows you to transfer and

 store high-resolution audio files (such as DSD) and various other formats of

+well as CD ripping from an external USB disk drive.
 The HDD Audio Player System can handle up to 20,000 music files.
 You

 can also connect an external hard disk drive via USB to the EXT port on the